Ademolacode/Microsoft-SOC-Analyst-Portfolio/mini-projects/03-endpoint-detection/README.md

 Running Atomic Red Team tests against the onboarded VM generated real MDE alerts within minutes.
 Two things stood out:

 **First:** The PowerShell execution alert fired, but the command that triggered it was not inherently malicious.
-The alert was based on encoded command-line arguments — a pattern that's suspicious but also used legitimately by administrative tooling.
+The alert was based on encoded command-line arguments, a pattern that's suspicious but also used legitimately by administrative tooling.
 This raised the question I kept coming back to: how do you distinguish a malicious PowerShell execution from a legitimate one if you only have endpoint telemetry?

 **Second:** The registry persistence attempt was blocked by ASR before it completed.
-The block event in MDE confirmed enforcement — but it also showed that the device needed a reboot after the Intune policy was assigned before enforcement became active.
+The block event in MDE confirmed enforcement, but it also showed that the device needed a reboot after the Intune policy was assigned before enforcement became active.
 That's a documented behaviour, but it's worth knowing during a real deployment.

 ---